Hello fellow Illumineers!

 This is such a game changer, not only does the Cobra has great stats but able to gain 2 lore almost instantly can close the game for you.

 Because you have so many characters on board, this is going to hurt!
-Your key damage card!
+Your key removal card!

 A key turn 5 card where you can force your opponent to sacrifice someone or allow you to draw 2 cards, either way, you are in an advantageous situation!